CORONAVIRUS NOTICE FOR STUDENTS

 St John Qld remains open as current first aid and CPR accreditation is mandatory for some workers, e.g. childcare workers and electricians, and first aid and CPR training is an essential service to the community.
+However, St John is continually reviewing the advice of the government and health authorities and taking all necessary steps to minimise and manage the risk to students and trainers (refer below).

 Compliance with Queensland Health Directions